Fysikeren/LabDocumentation/Plotting.md

 */10 * * * * /home/pi/Data/runAll.sh > /home/pi/Data/cronLog.txt
 ```
 which runs ```runAll.sh``` every ten minutes, and saves the output to ```cronLog.txt```, overwriting the file each time.

+For this to work properly, I have made sure to give absolute paths in all scripts and commands.